 Also worth a visit is Andy's Flour Power.
 They serve the most incredible tower of French toast - a must if you want a typically local breakfast.
 Allow for a lie down afterward though, as the portions are enormous.

 After a three-course breakfast, I had concerns about my first-ever paddleboard lesson immediately afterward.
 Looking like a beached whale, I rolled onto the board - but managed to stand up.
 Result!
-The guys at Waves2You were incredibly patient and good-humoured.
+The guys at Waves2You were incredibly patient and good-humored.
 As the sun blazed down and we rode the wave of a small boat in the distance, it really did feel like paradise.

 ‘I couldn't wait to get to Shipwreck Island'